 I can’t even imagine making this journey across the Plains in a covered wagon!
 And, just to clarify, very few people actually ride in the wagons.
 The wagons really were just for all the gear.
 Most of the people walked alongside.
 We learned it generally took six to eight weeks to make it this far (leaving from Independence or St. Joseph, MO) and this was just the first 1/3 mark of their journey!
 It really makes us appreciate the transportation we have now!

 Plan on spending at least half a day here, more if you plan on hiking up.

-While I certainly wouldn’t classify Wyoming as a Plains state, there are certainly parts of eastern Wyoming which could not be classified as anything but.
+While I certainly wouldn’t classify Wyoming as a Plains state, there are certain parts of eastern Wyoming that could not be classified as anything but.

 Fort Laramie National Historic Site